adeeb10abbas/outdoor_ros2/README.md

       workspace = ["/opt/ros/<distro>"],
   )
   ```
+  NOTE: Multiple ROS workspaces can be added and just need to be added as a string in a `workspace` list.
 - To build: `bazel build <target>` and to run `bazel run <target>`; For more please read the [Bazel documentation](https://bazel.build/).
 - Bazel ROS2 rules from [drake-ros](https://github.com/RobotLocomotion/drake-ros)
 - Created an `sample_cpp` sub directory to show how to pull in and build external useful libs like drake-ros, drake, OpenCV and use it.